Join Queries

 ON table1.column_name = table2.column_name;

-queries can also trigger dynamic partition elimination (DPE) when partition pruning conditions are met, reducing partition scans and improving performance.
+Starting from v2.0.0, Hash Right Join queries can also trigger dynamic partition elimination (DPE) when partition pruning conditions are met, reducing partition scans and improving performance.